 Community Health Worker Network

 For over two decades, we have hosted capacity-building workshops for CHWs, promotoras, and other asthma educators.
-Participation is open to anyone providing asthma education in California’s diverse communities.
+Participation is open to anyone providing asthma education in diverse communities across California and beyond.
 Participants identify meeting topics, and we find experts for presentations and discussion, hosting 8-10 virtual meetings per year.
+To receive emails about upcoming workshops, please complete this form.

 I so appreciate how you get great speakers to keep us informed…I left the training feeling empowered and more knowledgeable and that will be very helpful for my clients.
 Thank you again for all your assistance.